gemyago/word-of-wisdom-go/README.md

 ### High level design of the system is outlined below
 <img src="./doc/wow-high-level.svg">

-Each time the client will be requesting a next WoW, the server will generate the challenge, send it back to the client.
-Once response is received - the server will verify the challenge and in case of success - return a valid WoW.
+Each time the client will be requesting a next WoW, the server may generate the challenge, send it back to the client.
+Once the response is received - the server will verify the challenge and in case of success - return a valid WoW.

 Every new request will be recorded by request rate monitor (using client IP address).
 The challenge generator will use the request rate monitoring data to define a complexity for the challenge to solve.
 The complexity will increase exponentially.